-An 18-hour B.B.A. major or 12-hour B.B.A. minor (beyond the 3 hours of Marketing required in the Business Core) is available.
+An 18-hour B.B.A. major, 12-hour B.B.A. minor (beyond the 3 hours of Marketing required in the Business Core), and an 18-hour B.A./B.S. minor is available.
 The major is preparation for careers in sales, sales management, retailing, and advertising.